kristopolous/EvDa/README.md

       // Take each "query" to bind to from the list _.each(list, function(what) {

-        // For look for a node with that name var node = document.querySelector('#' + what);
+        // Look for a node with that name var node = document.querySelector('#' + what);

         if(!node) {